-1.4.7 Data sheets and brochures
+1.4.7 Specifications and product brochures

-The data sheet contains the technical specifications of the R&S SMW.
-It also lists the options and their order numbers and optional accessories.
+The specifications document, also known as the data sheet, contains the technical specifications of the R&S SMW200A.
+It also lists the firmware applications and their order numbers, and optional accessories.

 The brochure provides an overview of the instrument and deals with the specific characteristics.